UchihaItachiSama/netdevops-lab/README.md

 - ansible-cvp collection
 - ansible-avd collection

-The labs are designed to be run on a AVD enviroment, but with changes to the login credentials and IPs can be used with a different CVP, EOS setup.
+The labs are designed to be run on a ATD enviroment, but with changes to the login credentials and IPs can be used with a different CVP, EOS setup.

 The module is divided across 4 days, as per the slide training deck.